Freak on a Leash

 "Freak on a Leash" is a song by the American nu metal band Korn, featured on the group's 1998 studio album, Follow the Leader.
-After Follow the Leader's release, the song was released as a single on February 25, 1999, and since then, it has been re-released over ten times.
+After Follow the Leader's release, the song was released as a single in February 1999, and since then, it has been re-released over ten times.
 The song uses dissonance, distortion, various guitar effects, and a heavy, aggressive style.

 The "Freak on a Leash" music video was released on February 5, 1999.
 Directed by Todd McFarlane in Los Angeles, California, the video explores both animations and live performances mixed together.
-As a result, the band released a music video that won five awards and was retired from Total Request Live.
+As a result, the band released a music video that won seven awards and was retired from Total Request Live.
 The single peaked at number six on the Alternative Songs chart, 10 on the Mainstream Rock Songs chart, and 24 on the UK Singles Chart.

 Origins

 Following the release of Follow the Leader, Korn promoted the studio album by headlining the Family Values Tour in 1998.
 The tour ran from September 22 until October 31.
 "Freak on a Leash" was the first song played on their first tour date.
 The original composition had a "noisy guitar break in the middle," but, after the group found out that radio stations are not fond of "noisy guitar breaks," they voted 4–1 to remove the break, with Jonathan Davis being the lone holdout.
 The band described the break as "the Biohazard part."

+Guitarist Brian "Head" Welch said that the song "was about Jonathan Davis being a freak on a leash—sort of a kinky dominatrix thing."
+Leah Furman said that the song "revolved around the mixed blessings of fame"; Davis confirmed in a track-by-track breakdown that the song "rails out against the music industry.
+It's about how I feel like I'm a fuckin' prostitute".

 "Freak on a Leash" was written in 1997 and recorded in May 1998 at NRG Recording Studios in North Hollywood, California.
-It was released as their second single, on May 25, 1999, and is considered to be one of their most successful singles.
 Since its first release in the United Kingdom, it has been released over ten times.
 It was released in the United Kingdom three times, twice in Mexico and Australia, once in Germany, once in France, once in the United States, and once in Switzerland.
-Guitarist Brian "Head" Welch said that the song "was about Jonathan Davis being a freak on a leash—sort of a kinky dominatrix thing."
-Leah Furman said that the song "revolved around the mixed blessings of fame".